AfroLatino/aws-bootcamp-cruddur/journal/week3.md

 ### Create Cognito User in AWS

+A Cognito User Pool was created using user name and E-mail as the sign-in options.

 A user can be created via AWS Cognito through various steps.
 I would like to discuss the creation of users via CLI.

 #### Create New Users via CLI